Medically Reviewed By

 Using Oncolytic Virus Therapy for Mesothelioma

-Mesothelioma is a cancer of the mesothelium, which is a set of thin, protective linings in the body.
-These linings are made up of mesothelial cells.
-When these mesothelial cells mutate malignant mesothelioma forms.
+Mesothelioma is an aggressive cancer of the mesothelium, which is a thin, protective lining in the body.
+These linings are made up of mesothelial cells, which can mutate and become cancerous, leading to malignant mesothelioma.

 The mesothelial linings include the: